ldbc/ldbc_snb_interactive_v1_impls/dbtoaster/README.md

 ## Running BI queries

-The `run-bi-query.sh` is provided for convenience to run a single BI query through DBToaster after loading the schema and data.
+The `bi-query-util.sh` is provided for convenience to run a single BI query through DBToaster after loading the schema and data.

 This by default assumes that DBToaster binary if located at `$HOME/bin/dbtoaster/bin/dbtoaster`.
 To override DBToaster path, set the `DBTOASTER_BIN` environment variable pointing to the DBToaster binary.